 - Many websites in the past might have gotten away with cloaking, but in the present day, Google’s algorithm has evolved multifold to detect these malicious practices easily.

 Cloaking is not just an imaginary tool; it is a real black hat SEO technique that site owners use to get more traffic at the cost of compromising user experience.
-It is used in SEO to boost the SERP (search engine results page) by misleading the crawlers into a content page that is not relevant to the user’s search.
+It is used in best search engine ranking to boost the SERP (search engine results page) by misleading the crawlers into a content page that is not relevant to the user’s search.
 This is done by displaying keywords to search engines only to get a high ranking or by providing HTML text to search engines and different media forms to users.

 Therefore, it is better to avoid this technique because if the user realizes they have been cheated with irrelevant content, they never will return to your page again.